-In addition to the projected variation in MAGST, the ForHyM2 results also suggest that changes will occur to seasonal GST.
-As indicated in Figs. 6 and 7, the trends in seasonal GST do not necessarily reflect the trends in MAGST.
-For example, the projected changes in MAGST are generally positive, whereas the trends in seasonal GST are typically positive for the spring, summer, and fall but negative for the winter.
-Additionally, Table 2 indicates that the changes in seasonal GST will not necessarily follow the changes in seasonal AT, although this appears to be the case in the summer.
+seasonal GST.
+As indicated in Figs. 6 and 7, the trends in seasonal GST do not necessarily reflect the trends in mean annual GST.
+For example, the projected changes in mean annual GST are generally positive, whereas the trends in seasonal GST are typically positive for the spring, summer, and fall, but negative for the winter.
+Additionally, Table 2 indicates that the changes in seasonal GST will not necessarily closely follow the changes in seasonal AT, although this appears to be the case in the summer.

-Figure 8 indicates that the snow-cover period is expected to decrease under the various climate scenarios.
-The predicted reduction in the average snow-cover period could potentially range from 13 (CSIRO Mk3.0-B1) to 49 days (CRCM 4.2.3 AEV-A2).
-Additionally, Fig. 8 suggests that the mean annual average snowpack depth will also likely decrease.
-Estimated reductions in mean annual snowpack depth range from 35 % (CSIRO Mk3.0-B1) to 77 % (CRCM 4.2.3 AEV-A2).
-The simulated snowpack depths for the other five climate scenarios are within the range of the CSIRO Mk3.0-B1 and CRCM 4.2.3 AEV-A2 results.
+Figure 8 indicates that the snow-covered period is expected to decrease under the various climate scenarios.
+The predicted reduction in the average snow-covered period could potentially range from 13 (CSIRO Mk3.0-B1) to 49 days (CRCM 4.2.3 aev-A2).
+Additionally, Fig. 8 suggests that the mean annual snowpack depth will also likely decrease.
+Estimated reductions in mean annual snowpack depth range from 35 % (CSIRO Mk3.0-B1) to 77 % (CRCM 4.2.3 aev-A2).
+The simulated snowpack depths for the other five climate scenarios are within the range of the CSIRO Mk3.0-B1 and CRCM 4.2.3 aev-A2 results.